Heat Kernel Renormalization on Manifolds with Boundary: Heat Kernel Counter Terms

-Therefore, on these open sets we can apply the analysis of \ref{sec:count_upp_half} for the direction normal to the boundary and the analysis of \ref{sec:count-comp-manif} to the $\partial M$ direction.
-On open sets $V_i$ whose closures do not intersect the boundary,
+Therefore, on open sets of the form $B \times [0, \epsilon)$, for $B$ a geodesic ball in $\partial M$, we can use the results of \ref{sec:count_upp_half} for the direction normal to the boundary and use the analysis of \ref{sec:count-comp-manif} for the $\partial M$ direction.